Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Common/README.md

 Optionally, you can enable proactive token refreshing where a fresh token will be acquired as soon as the previous token approaches expiry.
 Using this method, your requests are less likely to be blocked to acquire a fresh token:

-Optionally, you can provide a time span before token expiry that `tokenRefresher` will be called if `refreshProactively` is true.
-For example, setting it to 5min means that 5min before the cached token expires, the proactive refresh will request a new token.
+Optionally, you can adjust the time span before token expiry that will trigger the proactive refreshing of the token.
+For example, if the proactive refreshing is enabled ('refreshProactively' is true), setting the time span to 5 minutes means that 5 minutes before the cached token expires, the proactive refresh will request a new token by calling the 'tokenRefresher' callback.
 The default value is 10 minutes.

 ```C# Snippet:CommunicationTokenCredential_CreateRefreshableWithoutInitialToken